 - Line a baking sheet with parchment paper; set aside.
 Punch down the dough, transfer it to a lightly floured work surface, and roll it out until it’s about 1/4 inch thick.
 Using a 2-1/2-inch round cutter, stamp out as many dough rounds as possible and place them on the prepared baking sheet about 1/4 inch apart.
 Gather the dough scraps into a ball and roll out and cut again.
 Discard any remaining dough scraps.

 - Cover the dough rounds loosely with plastic wrap or a damp towel.
 Let rise in a warm place until puffy and about 1/2 inch thick, about 30 minutes.

 - Heat the oil in a Dutch oven or a large, heavy-bottomed pot over medium heat until the temperature reaches 365°F on a candy/fat thermometer.
 Meanwhile, fit a wire rack over a second baking sheet; set aside.
 Place the sugar in a large bowl; set aside.
 Transfer the cooled caramel to a piping bag fitted with a 1/4-inch round tip; set aside.

 - When the oil is ready, add 4 of the dough rounds and fry until golden brown, flipping halfway through, about 2 minutes total.
-(If air bubbles appear in the doughnuts, pierce them with the tip of a paring knife.)
-Remove the doughnuts with a slotted spoon to the rack.
+(If air bubbles appear in the donuts, pierce them with the tip of a paring knife.)
+Remove the donuts with a slotted spoon to the rack.
 Add 4 more dough rounds to the oil.
-While these dough rounds are frying, use tongs to transfer the first 4 (still-hot) doughnuts to the bowl of sugar.
+While these dough rounds are frying, use tongs to transfer the first 4 (still-hot) donuts to the bowl of sugar.
 Toss to coat in the sugar, then return to the wire rack.
 Repeat frying and sugarcoating the remaining dough rounds.